unruggable-labs/chain-registry/README.md

 # Chain Resolver Overview

 This repo packages an ENS resolver that maps between chain labels and chain IDs.
-This resolver implements the wildcard resolution defined by [ENSIP-10](https://docs.ens.domains/ensip/10/) .The forward resolver ([`ChainResolver.sol`](src/ChainResolver.sol)) answers standard ENS record queries for any label hash, while the reverse resolver ([`ReverseChainResolver.sol`](src/ReverseChainResolver.sol)) turns raw chain IDs back into readable labels.
+This resolver implements the wildcard resolution defined by [ENSIP-10](https://docs.ens.domains/ensip/10/) .The forward resolver ([`ChainResolver.sol`](src/ChainResolver.sol)) responds to ENS record queries for any labelhash, while the reverse resolver ([`ReverseChainResolver.sol`](src/ReverseChainResolver.sol)) turns raw chain IDs back into readable labels.

 ### Why this structure works
-- Everything is keyed by the label hash instead of a fixed node.
+- Everything is keyed by the labelhash.
 That keeps us agnostic about whether the namespace lives at `cid.eth`, `on.eth`, `l2.eth`, or anything else.
 We can pick the final hierarchy later without migrating records.
 - `ChainResolver` is a fully featured ENS resolver.
 Once a chain label is registered, its owner (or authorised operator) can set addresses, `contenthash`, `avatar` records for chain icons, and any other ENS text/data fields they need.
-- `IChainIDRegistry` [interface](https://github.com/nxt3d/chain-resolver/blob/bc5a00af4e3b8d196d90c454636120da3f71ff6a/src/ChainResolver.sol#L22) exposes just the `chainId` and `chainName` getters suggested by this resolver, giving other teams freedom to wrap those reads with whatever registry design or governance model they prefer.
+- `IChainRegistry` [interface](src/ChainResolver.sol:15) exposes just the `chainId` and `chainName` getters suggested by this resolver, giving other teams freedom to wrap those reads with whatever registry design or governance model they prefer.
 - We introduce the `chain-id` text record with [ENSIP-TBD-18](https://github.com/nxt3d/ensips/blob/ensip-ideas/ensips/ensip-TBD-18.md) which defines a new global text-record.
 - We introduce the new `data(bytes32 node, bytes key)` pathway where `key = bytes('chain-id')`.
 This is suggested in [ENSIP-TBD-19](https://github.com/nxt3d/ensips/blob/ensip-ideas/ensips/ensip-TBD-19.md).
 Adoption will take time, so we still serve the introduced `chain-id` text-record above as a fallback for current tooling.
 - Reverse resolution adopts Service Key Parameters from [ENSIP-TBD-17](https://github.com/nxt3d/ensips/blob/ensip-ideas/ensips/ensip-TBD-17.md) by storing values under `chain-name:<chainId>`.